marcomeixner/find-BOLD-movement-stripes-in-dicoms/README.md

 	0.06,
 	0.238,
 	...]
-   The slice that is obtained second (at 0.06 ms) is the one in line 5 - therefore the periodicity of the line artefact is 5
+   The slice that is obtained second (at 0.06 ms) is the one in line 6 - therefore the periodicity of the line artefact is 5 (counting from line one, which is obtained first)
  - Std Factor: the number of std from the mean to identify outlier volumes with stripe pattern; this determines the threshold in the Output plut

 output: